adhusch/PaCER/README.md

 				    University of Luxembourg, Luxembourg Centre for Systems Biomedicine
 ![Image of a PaCER electrode reconstruction at two different time points of resolving brain shift.](PaCER.png)
 ### Background
-The PaCER Toolbox is a MATLAB implementation of a robust method to fully automatically reconstruct deep brain stimulation trajectories from post operative CT imaging data.
-PaCER is able to fully preserving electrode bending (e.g. caused by brainshift).
+The PaCER Toolbox is a MATLAB implementation of a robust method to fully automatically reconstruct deep brain stimulation leads from post operative CT imaging data.
+PaCER is able to fully preserve electrode bending (e.g. caused by brainshift).
 Further is able to detect individual contacts on high-resolution data.
 The PaCER toolbox is provided with means to easily visualize electrodes as well as imaging data within the MATLAB environment .
 ### Requirements